HLoc26/QuizCraft-API/README.md

 # 📘 QuizCraft – AI-Powered Self Learning

+> This is the API repository.
+Check [QuizCraft-UI](https://github.com/HLoc26/QuizCraft-UI) for UI

 This project allows users to **upload documents (PDF, DOCX, images, scans)** → the system will:
 1. **OCR / Extract text** (if the file is an image or scanned PDF).
 2. **Split text into chunks**.